 My discomfort with creating content on small screens is why steps below are key to have a relaxing vacation but keeping my blog active at the same time.

 You know how long you will be away for.
 You know if you will have an internet connection while on vacation.
 You know if you plan to have time to get some writing done while you are away.
 Think about these factors and plan ahead.

 If you won’t be able to get online or if you’ll be busy with other activities, you should create the needed amount of content in advance.

 Edit them, style them and get them ready to be published according to your normal schedule.

+If you want a real break you could source some guest posts to be published during your time off.
 This will save you from being too stressed and needing to create a large amount of content in the weeks up to your trip.

 3. Schedule posts to be published in the future

 WordPress has this great built-in feature that allows you to schedule your posts to be published in the future.
 So does all the other big platforms.
 Look for instance at my guide on using Blogspot vs WordPress for details.

 You can write your post today and set it to be published at any time you wish.
 It’s called WordPress TimeStamp.